Originally posted March 20, 2013;

 Many people have seen what they believe are images of Jesus in all manner of earthly objects and earthy settings.

-Recently a man claimed to see Jesus in bird poop on his car’s windshield.
+A couple of years ago a man claimed to see Jesus in bird poop on his car’s windshield.
 He’s reportedly selling the windshield to a collector of these pop-culture relics.

-Just a few days ago, another man, Brian Krantz, discovered Jesus on the drop cloth he was using, exclaiming, “My heart went a million miles an hour.
+Another man, Brian Krantz, discovered Jesus on the drop cloth he was using, exclaiming, “My heart went a million miles an hour.
 I was hyperventilating.”

 Whether on toast, a potato chip, in tree bark, or a streak on a window, I have a hard time believing that Jesus would make such an appearance.